-FY 2022/23 Annual Action Plan Citizen Participation
+FY 2023/24 Annual Action Plan Citizen Participation

 The City of Huntington Beach has a Citizen Participation Plan to guide the City's CDBG citizen participation process.
 All of Huntington Beach's citizens are encouraged to participate in the planning, development, and implementation of the Annual Action Plan.
 Organizations receiving direct CDBG funding are in regular contact with City staff.
 Other organizations are consulted as needed or have been present at various public hearings held by the City.
-Three public hearings are held each year by the City to discuss issues related to the Consolidated Plan, as well as the Annual Action Plan.
-The first two hearings take place during the development of the Annual Action Plan and focus on the needs of the community and provide citizens with an opportunity to comment on the draft Annual Action Plan.
-The third public hearing, conducted after preparation of the Consolidated Annual Performance and Evaluation Report (CAPER), focuses on performance of housing, homelessness, hazards associated with lead-based paint, accessibility, and community development needs, such as infrastructure and public services.
+At least two public hearings are held each year by the City to discuss issues related to the Consolidated Plan, as well as the Annual Action Plan.
+The two hearings take place during the development of the Annual Action Plan and focus on the needs of the community and a review/summary of performance measures, and provide citizens with an opportunity to comment on the draft Annual Action Plan.
 In all cases, a Notice of Public Hearing is published at least 15 days prior to the hearing to provide residents with adequate notice.

-A draft 2022/23 Annual Action Plan was available for public comment for a minimum 30-day period (March 18 - April 19, 2022).
-The CPAB and City Council held public hearings on January 20, 2022 and April 19, 2022, respectively, providing residents and interested parties a final opportunity to comment on the Annual Action Plan prior to adoption and submittal to HUD.
-No comments were made on the Annual Action Plan.
+A draft 2023/24 Annual Action Plan was available for public comment for a minimum 30-day period (March 17 - April 18, 2023).
+The CPAB and City Council held public hearings on January 19, 2023, February 2, 2023, February 22, 2023, March 7, 2023 and April 18, 2023, respectively, providing residents and interested parties a final opportunity to comment on the Annual Action Plan prior to adoption and submittal to HUD.

-Citizen Participation Outreach Mode of Outreach Target of Outreach Summary of Response/ Attendance Summary of Comments Received Summary of Comments not Accepted and Reasons URL (If applicable) Newspaper Ad Non-targeted/ broad community A newspaper advertisement was published on December 30, 2021 inviting citizens to attend the Needs and Priorities public hearing on January 20, 2022.
-No comments were received as a response to the public notice published on December 30, 2021.
+Citizen Participation Outreach Mode of Outreach Target of Outreach Summary of Response/ Attendance Summary of Comments Received Summary of Comments not Accepted and Reasons URL (If applicable) Newspaper Ad Non-targeted/ broad community A newspaper advertisement was published on January 5, 2023 inviting citizens to attend the Needs and Priorities public hearing on January 19, 2023 No comments were received as a result of publishing the public notice.
 No comments received.
 N/A Public Hearing Minorities Non-English Speaking - Spanish Persons with disabilities Residents of Public and Assisted Housing Non-targeted/ broad community Other - Service providers and faith-based organizations representing seniors, youth, homeless, fair housing, code enforcement, infrastructure improvements, and housing.
-The Citizen Participation Advisory Board (CPAB), a group of appointed Huntington Beach citizens, held a public hearing on January 20, 2022 to solicit input on housing and community development needs.
+The Citizen Participation Advisory Board (CPAB), a group of appointed Huntington Beach citizens, held a public hearing on January 19, 2023 to solicit input on housing and community development needs.
 See Huntington Beach Citizen Participation Comments in Appendix.
 No comments received.
 N/A

-Citizen Participation Outreach Mode of Outreach Target of Outreach Summary of Response/ Attendance Summary of Comments Received Summary of Comments not Accepted and Reasons URL (If applicable) Public Meetings Non-targeted/ broad community Agencies requesting CDBG funding also invited to give presentations and answered questions from the Citizen Participation Advisory Board (CPAB) at three public meetings on 1/20/22, 2/10/22, and 02/24/22.
+Citizen Participation Outreach Mode of Outreach Target of Outreach Summary of Response/ Attendance Summary of Comments Received Summary of Comments not Accepted and Reasons URL (If applicable) Public Meetings Non-targeted/ broad community Agencies requesting CDBG funding were invited to give presentations and answered questions from the Citizen Participation Advisory Board (CPAB) at three public meetings on 1/19/23, 2/2/23, and 2/22/23.
 See Huntington Beach Citizen Participation Comments in Appendix.
 All comments received were accepted.
-N/A Public Meeting Non-targeted/ broad community A joint CPAB and City Council study session was held on 3/15/22 to go over CPAB funding recommend- ations.
+N/A Public Hearing Non-targeted/ broad community A joint CPAB and City Council study session was held on 3/7/23 to go over CPAB funding recommendations.
 See Huntington Beach Citizen Participation Comments in Appendix.
 All comments received were accepted.
 N/A